scipy-conference/scipy_proceedings/papers/scott_james/relate-scipy2015.rst

-Note that, similar to a dictionary silently overwriting a key-value pair, a 1:1 relation silently overwrites a value-key pair, and in this case removes stranded key.
-Also worth nothing, for cardinalities M:1 and 1:1, a dictionary literal can also serve as syntactic sugar for an
+Note that, similar to a dictionary silently overwriting a key-value pair, a 1:1 relation silently overwrites a value-key pair, and in this case, removes the stranded key.
+Also worth noting, for cardinalities M:1 and 1:1, a dictionary literal can also serve as syntactic sugar for an
 initializer:

 ::